elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 ## Updating .gitignore

-Thankfully, the default `.gitignore` file is setup to ignore all the files that get added to the `node_modules` folder.
+The default `.gitignore` file is configured to ignore all the files that get added to the `node_modules` folder.
 So our repository tracks changes to the `package.json` file, but ignores all the files created in the `node_modules` directory when we ran the `npm install` command.